bytefirst7/practical_app3/README.md

 |                KNN |    40.9229 |        0.8966 |   0.3790 |  0.8199 |

 **Next steps:** Adjust models to account for overfitting, remove KNN totally because it is not ideal for this task.

+**SVM Models Perform very poorly during training, therefore I was unable to capture exact metrics for the Improved Models.**